DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ## Create the multi-sig wallet

-As we've already verified all signatures, go ahead and run or install Electrum.
-When you start Electrum you should be asked to create a new wallet (or load a default one if this isn't the first time).
+As we've already verified all signatures, go ahead and run or install Electrum on your main computer/OS by using the file you downloaded earlier.
+When you start Electrum you should be asked to create a new wallet (or load a one if this isn't the first time using Electrum).

+### [P] Using Electrum over Tor or with your own server

+I know that leaving the guide isn't optimal at this point.
+But if you are trying to keep your cold storage as private as possible you need to setup Electrum the right way before creating your main wallet.
+Otherwise information about your wallet will be sent to third party servers and you can never undo that.
+The minimum step is setting up Electrum to run over Tor.
+This will hide your real IP-address from any server.
+You can follow [the guide in the bonus section](/hodl-guide/hodl-guide_66_electrum-tor.md).

+Even if you use Tor your addresses will still be clustered together (not visible on the blockchain, but for someone running a server you connect to).
+The only real solution to this is using Electrum with your own Bitcoin full node.

+This can be a little bit tricky for a non-technical user (especially on Windows and Mac).
+If you have a full node up and running, there's guides for connecting it to Electrum on [Windows](hodl-guide_63_eps-win.md) and [Mac](hodl-guide_64_eps-mac.md) in the bonus section.
+Linux user can watch a tutorial [Here](https://www.youtube.com/watch?v=1JMP4NZCC5g) (not my tutorial) or follow the official documentation.
+You can read more about the project on https://github.com/chris-belcher/electrum-personal-server.
+As your multi sig wallet isn't created yet, you'll have to use another wallet for the server at first.
+You can use the "dummy" wallet in the Tor-guide if you don't have an existing wallet.

+Once done you can use Electrum as usual, but without relying on someone else for verifying and broadcasting transactions.
+No one else will know what addresses you are interested in.
+You can use it for more “day-to-day” spending as well.
+You can connect a single hardware wallet to Electrum or use a hot-wallet (seed stored on the computer) and verify all transactions yourself.

+If you've never used Electrum before, start by following the guide for setting up Electrum over Tor.
+This'll give you a "dummy" wallet you can use to access the settings and you can use Tor with your full node later.

+### Creating your multi sig wallet

 If you already have an Electrum Wallet open, go to `File>New/Restore` (or use Ctrl+N).
 Otherwise start Electrum, the install wizard should be launched automatically.

 Pick a name for your multi-sig wallet and click Next: